Part 5

 Positioned in a small wooded area on Pennard Hill, way up beyond the Tipi Field, you can find Strummerville.
 The Joe Strummer Foundation are a co-operative who tour various festivals promoting grass roots music in memory of the legendary leader of The Clash.
 You can snuggle down in the comfy sofas next to a roaring fire while you enjoy the acts playing on what must surely be the smallest stage at Glastonbury.
 However the miniscule scale didn't prevent Mumford & Sons playing a secret gig on the stage in 2011 when it was positioned in one of its previous homes in the Unfair Ground.
 You can read more about The Joe Strummer Foundation and the projects they are involved in on their website HERE.

 Even the Tipi Field has its own Ancient Futures Stage.
-What better way could there possibly be of spending a Saturday night than dancing to festival legends Kangaroo Moon in a big old wigwam?
+What better way could there possibly be of spending an evening at Glastonbury than dancing to festival legends The Egg in a big old wigwam?

 As well as all of the above, several of the bars, cafes and stalls dotted around the site have small stages where acts will entertain you while you glug your cider and munch your falafels.
 You are unlikely to find any details of who is playing or even where these venues are in the programme.
 You'll just have to wander and discover them for yourselves.